PauseAI/pauseai-website/src/posts/risks.md

 As AI capabilities grow, so will the capabilities of the exploits they can create.

 Highly potent computer viruses have always been extremely hard to create, but AI could change that.
-Instead of having to hire a team of highly skilled security experts/hackers to find zero-day exploits, you could just use a far cheaper AI to do it for you.
+Instead of having to hire a team of skilled security experts/hackers to find zero-day exploits, you could just use a far cheaper AI to do it for you.
+Of course, AI could also help with cyberdefense and it is unclear on which side the advantage lies.

 [Read more about AI and cybersecurity risks](/cybersecurity-risks)